Questions about International Co-op?

 Are You Abroad and in Need of Assistance?

 To speak with someone from Drexel University, please call Drexel Public Safety at 215.895.2222.

 A valid passport is required to enter or leave most countries.
 If you do not have a passport, we strongly advise you apply for one as soon as possible; sometimes it can take a few months to acquire one.
 If you already have a passport, make sure that it is valid for at least six months beyond your return date.

 Most countries require a visa for both paid and unpaid positions.
 Check with the embassy/consulate of the country you are planning to go to for up-to-date entry requirements.
-Each country differs on the type of visa and the length of time to acquire one.
-For non-U.S. citizens there may be different visa requirements so it is important to check the requirements before accepting a position abroad.
+Each country differs on the type of visa and the length of time to acquire one — you should check the requirements before accepting a position abroad in case there are restrictions.
 If you need assistance with this process or have any questions, you may contact a member of the International Team.

 If you lose your passport while abroad, notify the nearest consulate or embassy immediately.

 One of the most important things you can do to ensure your safety is to research your destination.
 Start by asking your employer for tips and suggestions for staying safe.
 Conducting research will help you better understand the health and safety issues you may encounter.
 Illness, crime, civil unrest, natural disasters, and terrorism are issues that might affect your stay.
 Pay particular attention to the crime issues.
 While street violence may be rare, mugging and theft can be quite common in larger cities; learn what measures the locals take and do everything you can to make sure you are not a victim of crime.